jochenalt/Pentapod-Design/docs/assembly.md

 <img width=300 src="../images/put-dampener-disk-in-foot.jpg"/>

-Insert  the distance sleeve that keeps both halves together
+Insert the hexagonal bolt that keeps both halves together

 <img width=300 src="../images/insert-distance-sleeve-into-foot.jpg"/>

-Turn the foot, watch  the hole that carries the bearing later on.
-Very likely, the wires can be seen
+Turn the foot and have a look at the hole that carries the bearing later on.
+Very likely, the wires can be seen where the bearing is supposed to be later on.

 <img width=300 src="../images/see-wires-in-bearing-hole-in-foot.jpg"/>

-Carefully put the wires aside, pushing them to the left and right of the bearing hole and put the 11x7x3 ball bearing in the hole
+Carefully put the wires aside, pushing them to the left and to the right of the bearing hole and put the 11x7x3 ball bearing in the hole

 <img width=300 src="../images/put-wires-away-from-bearing-in-foot.jpg"/>